 You can get this virtual office right now.

 Importantly, our virtual office works fine for the US business bank account purposes.

 Opening Business Bank Account

-Having incorporated your company and obtained a federal tax ID number (EIN), you can open your business bank account in the U.S.
+Having incorporated your company and obtained a federal tax ID number (EIN), you can open your business bank account in the US.

-Then, remember to use your company accounts for business, rather than personal, purposes.
+Once your account is open, remember to use your company accounts for business, rather than personal, purposes.
 Otherwise, commingling your personal and business funds may deprive you of the liability limitation.
 This is where the doctrine of piercing the corporate veil kicks in.

 Piercing Corporate Veil

 With your startup incorporated, your personal liability is limited to your contribution.

 In certain cases, courts may apply the doctrine of piercing the corporate veil.
 It renders the owner/s personally liable for corporate obligations.
 You may, in particular, be personally liable if you: